Crossing the Arctic Circle

 Find out more in our guide 10 Ways To Stay Warm On A Polar Cruise.

-Polar Escapes has the most extensive range of Small expedition ships.
+Polar Escapes has the most extensive range of small expedition ships.
 If you need help choosing a cruise ship and the right cruise for you, please get in touch.
+See our ships here.

 To travel to Svalbard, you will need a valid passport 6 months before expiry.